Hypermobility and Sleep

 A hypermobile woman sleeping on her front

 There are also issues with the ribs.
 Many with hypermobile and EDS are prone to rib subluxations (I wrote a nice little article on this topic here).
-Putting direct pressure through the ribs and indeed the lower, less stable floating ribs, may cause pain and even subluxations during the night, definitely causing sleep disturbances.
+Putting direct pressure through the ribs and the lower, less stable floating ribs may cause pain and even subluxations during the night, definitely causing sleep disturbances.

 Sleeping on your side